 SQL CREATE INDEX Statement

-In this tutorial you will learn how to create indexes on the table, in order to improve the performance of the database.
+In this tutorial you will learn how to create indexes on tables to improve the database performance.

 An index is a data structure associated with a table that provides fast access to rows in a table based on the values in one or more columns (the index key).